Best Immune Support for Frequent Travelers

 How Does Air Travel Impact the Immune System?

-Air travel impacts your immune system by causing transient immune impairments, increasing susceptibility to infections.
-Hypoxia and inflammation can compromise gut health, while stress from altitude and circadian disruptions further weaken your body's defenses against illness.
-The recycled cabin air, combined with low humidity levels (often below 20%), dries out nasal passages and reduces your body's natural mucus barrier that traps pathogens.
+Air travel impacts your immune system through transient immune impairments driven by hypoxia, low cabin humidity, inflammation, and stress from altitude and circadian disruption.
+The recycled cabin air combined with humidity levels often below 20% dries nasal passages, reducing the mucous barrier that traps pathogens.
 Cabin pressure changes affect oxygen saturation, temporarily suppressing immune cell function.
-Additionally, the close quarters and prolonged exposure to other passengers increase infection risk.
+Close quarters and prolonged passenger exposure increase infection risk.
 To counteract these effects, stay hydrated, move around regularly during flights, and ensure adequate vitamin and mineral intake before and after travel.

 What Role Does Mental Well-Being Play in Immune Support During Travel?